kaveenaya/CS361/README.md

 # Bookmark Manager Microservice

-This microservice allows users to manage bookmarks by providing endpoints to add, list, and delete bookmarks.
+This is a Flask-based microservice for managing bookmarks.
+It allows users to add, list, and delete bookmarks.

 ---

+## Prerequisites

+Before running the microservice, ensure you have the following installed:

+Python 3.10+
+pip (Python package manager) - pip install flask

+---

+## To Run The Program:

+python3 app.py

 ## Communication Contract